Dunya Smirnova: Director

 The Connection, released in 2006, became Smirnova's first experience as a director.
 Her comedy drama Two Days (2011) collected many awards but was much criticized for romanticizing the state officials as one of the protagonists and main hero in the movie was running for governor's post.
 In parallel with Smirnova's real life marriage to a top-ranking state official, critics perceived the film as an attempt to whitewash the image of the government employees.

 In 2012, she released Kokoko, a movie co-written with Anna Parmas and directed by Smirnova.
 The tragicomedy about a Russian museum worker brought its main actress Anna Mikhalkova the Best Prize for acting at Kinotavr 2012 and numerous accolades for Smirnova.

 In 2016, Smirnova became one of the directors of the Peterburg: only by love cinema almanac, a so-called love letter in a movie form to the cultural capital of Russia.

 In 2018, Smirnova released The Story of a Single Purpose.
 The script is based on a true story that happened to 38-years old Leo Tolstoy.

 In 2021, Smirnova released Vertinsky—an 8-series film about prominent Russian chansonnier Alexander Vertinsky.

 In May 2025, Smirnova staged the play Beyond the Light at the Gesher Theatre in Tel Aviv.
-The production is based on a play written by Smirnova together with Stepnova.
+The production is based on a play written by Smirnova together with Marina Stepnova and stars Kseniya Rappoport in the lead role.
 The premiere was a great success, after which the play toured several cities across Israel.
 Currently, tours in Europe and the United States are being prepared.